Should the Seahawks go with a young QB? Be careful what you wish for

 It’s a legitimate dilemma.
 If the Seahawks want to maximize their chances of being a playoff team for the next few years, the move is to lock up Geno, who will likely produce solid numbers if he stays healthy.
 He isn’t going to command top-of-the-market money, so there will still be some room to add pieces.
 But inking Smith to a long-term deal will swallow much of the cap room that teams such as Cincinnati or Philadelphia have used recently to build monster rosters around QBs playing on first-year deals.

 So if they want to maximize their chances of winning a championship?
-Well, then the move is probably gambling on a youngster such as Stroud if they can nab him.
+Well, then the move is probably gambling on a youngster such as Stroud, if they can nab him.

 That’s a huge if, by the way.
 This process might be a whole lot easier if the Seahawks were picking third and knew they could snag one of the three aforementioned signal callers.
 They don’t.
 The Broncos — who traded away their pick to Seattle — just had to win that final game of the season, didn’t they?

 One thing to note is that this is the NFL, not the NBA.
 In the latter league, the best team (if healthy) almost always wins.
 When there are hundreds of possessions per game, and each series is a best of seven, it’s rare that the weaker squad advances.
-But if you look at some of those Eli Manning-led Giants teams that won Lombardi Trophies, it’s clear you can break through as a lower seed in a single-game elimination format.
+But if you look at some of those Eli Manning-led Giants teams that won Lombardi Trophies, it’s clear you can break through as a lower seed in a single-elimination format.
 This could affect the Seahawks’ thinking, knowing that simply making the postseason could lead to grand achievements with a few breaks.

 You don’t want to be the team hoping for breaks, though.
 You want to be the team that breaks spirits — as the 2013 Seahawks did all season.
 Do you get that with Geno?